99002451/2009MYSSPSB1androidapp/README.md

 ## Ecommerce website
 The project is implemented using Androis studio.
-The User can buy items from her website.
-It also has add to cart system .
-And it can also open in tablet as well as in phone .
+The User can buy items from our website.
+It also has add to cart features so that user can add items .
+And it can also access on tablet as well as on phone .

 Features:-